 Both types of nursing registration grades are Enrolled Nurses (ENs), meaning, you need to have completed a Diploma of Nursing to gain registration with AHPRA as an EN.

-What sets apart an Endorsed Enrolled Nurse (EEN) from an EN though is that an EEN has completed the EN medication administration education, which means they are approved to administer medications.
+What sets them apart is that an EEN has completed the EN medication administration education, which means they are approved and hold an endorsement to administer medications.

 Simply, if you are an Enrolled Nurse, and are approved to give medications to patients, you are an EEN.

-Your nursing registration grade determines your rate of pay on uPaged, so when you sign up, be sure to select the correct one.
+Your nursing registration grade is a determinate of your rate of pay on uPaged, so when you sign up, be sure to select the correct one.

 What's the difference between an EN and an RN?
 Find out from our blog post here: https://www.upaged.com/blog/enrolled-nurse-vs-registered-nurse-difference